 There are so many great things to do in Sendai it can be tough to narrow down your options.
 Sendai is the largest city in Japan’s northern Tohoku region and the capital of Miyagi Prefecture.
 While the area was devastated by the earthquake and tsunami in 2011, Sendai remains a vibrant, bustling hub of culture, history, and modern sights.

-Home to around a million people, Sendai owes much of its history to the powerful samurai clan of Date, who founded the city back in 1600.
-Nicknamed the city of trees, these are a feature of Sendai which helps this otherwise urban jungle endear itself to visitors, with plenty of parks and nature on the doorstep.
+Home to around a million people, Sendai owes much of its history to the powerful samurai clan of Date, who founded the city in 1600.
+Nicknamed the city of trees, Sendai’s trees are a feature that helps this otherwise urban jungle endear itself to visitors, with plenty of parks and nature on the doorstep.

-From famous cherry blossom spots and historic castle ruins to local markets and iconic burger joints, there are some amazing things to do in Sendai that make a visit to this northern Japanese city very much worth your time.
+From famous cherry blossom spots and historic castle ruins to local markets and iconic burger joints, some amazing things to do in Sendai make a visit to this northern Japanese city very much worth your time.

 Hike Up to Sendai Castle